 Composite and Amalgam Fillings

-Fillings are used to restore areas of your tooth affected by decay.
-Dentists use both amalgam (silver) and composite (tooth-colored) materials to "fill in" the surface of the tooth after all decay has been removed.
+Fillings are used to restore areas of your tooth destroyed by decay, or dental caries.
+When bacteria is left undisturbed on a tooth, it secretes acid that dissolves tooth enamel.
+Dentists use both amalgam (silver) and composite (tooth-colored) materials to replace the missing tooth structure and restore the form and function of the tooth.

 Reasons for Fillings